tailwindlabs/prettier-plugin-tailwindcss/README.md

 ### Using with Tailwind CSS v4.0

-When using Tailwind CSS v4 you must specify what CSS file we should use that contains your theme, custom utilities, etc… To do this use the `tailwindStylesheet` option in your Prettier configuration.
+When using Tailwind CSS v4 you must specify your CSS file entry point, which includes your theme, custom utilities, and other Tailwind configuration options.
+To do this, use the `tailwindStylesheet` option in your Prettier configuration.

 Note that paths are resolved relative to the Prettier configuration file.